rudyoyen/cStore/README.md

 			order <-- responsible for creating an order based on the store's input promo <-- responsible for handling promo rules based on the store's input

-These three sections of the application are all managed from the app class.
+These three sections of the application are all managed from the App class.
+The App class and all classes above are stored in the lib directory.

 ### Notes